-Indicator 5: 5a- the target of 77% was not met.
-RIDE was at 71.89% for this indicator.
-5b- the target of 10.5% was not met.
-RIDE was very close with 10.54%.
-5c- the target goal of 3% was not met.
-Currently RIDE is at 5.13%.
-RIDE will continue to monitor and support LEAs in reducing this percent to avoid slippage in the future.
+Indicator 5: 5a- the target of 77.50% was not met.
+RIDE was at 72.06% for this indicator.
+5b- the target of 10.00% was not met.
+RIDE was very close with

+10.05%.
+5c- the target goal of 2.50% was not met.
+Currently RIDE is at 5.17%.
+RIDE will continue to monitor and support LEAs in reducing this percent.

 Indicator 6: Although RI had witnessed a significant increase in percentage A and decreases in percentage B over the last number of years, challenges brought on by the pandemic have disrupted this progress.
-Unfortunately, over the last two years, due to the pandemic, percentage A has seen a decrease of 3.31 to 51.29%, and percentage B, an increase of 2.07 to 12.88%.
-RI reports a slight .17 uptick to .7% of children in 6C, children receiving services in their homes.
-Although this is only the second year OSEP is looking specifically at 6C, looking back, it is clear that this is an increase over previous years' data and likely another outcome of the pandemic.
-RIDE expects that percentages will return to pre-pandemic performance and then continue to improve in the years ahead.
+Unfortunately, over the last three years, due to the pandemic, percentage A has seen a decrease and percentage B has seen an increase.
+In FFY22, percentage A remained stable, at just below the target.
+Percentage B experienced minor slippage, and remained a few percentage points off the target.
+Percentage C improved in FFY22, and the target was met.